2007 Chūetsu offshore earthquake: Kashiwazaki-Kariwa Nuclear Power Plant incidents

 The earthquake caused a leak of radioactive gases from Kashiwazaki-Kariwa Nuclear Power Plant.
 A small amount of water from the spent fuel pool leaked out but plant operators said the leak was insignificant and did not present any environmental danger.
 The earthquake also caused a fire in an electrical transformer at the plant that was extinguished after two hours.

 The government requested that the plant remain closed pending safety inspections.
 The International Atomic Energy Agency offered to send a team of experts to inspect the plant.
 The Japanese government initially declined the offer but later accepted it after Niigata Prefecture legislature asked for confidence building efforts to counter public concern about the reactor.
-Following the incident Dr Kiyoo Mogi, chair of Japan's Coordinating Committee for Earthquake Prediction, called for the immediate closure of the Hamaoka Nuclear Power Plant, which was built close to the centre of the expected Tōkai earthquake.
+Following the incident, Kiyoo Mogi, chair of Japan's Coordinating Committee for Earthquake Prediction, called for the immediate closure of the Hamaoka Nuclear Power Plant, which was built close to the centre of the expected Tōkai earthquake.